-In the fourth quarter of 2019, the Company committed to an operational plan to reduce overall operating expenses, including the elimination of between 70 and 90 positions across the Company (the "2019 Organizational Realignment").
-The workforce reduction is designed to streamline operations and structure the Company in a way that will be more agile and aligned around our plan to execute market-specific strategies tailored to different segments.
-The Company expects to complete the workforce reduction by the end of the first quarter of 2020 and incur costs between \$6.0 million and \$8.0 million over the life of the plan.
-The charges consist primarily of one-time termination benefits for employee severance and related costs, which are recorded in "Compensation and benefits" on the Consolidated Statements of Operations.
+In 2019, the Company committed to an operational plan to reduce overall operating expenses, including the elimination of approximately 120 positions across the Company (the "2019 Organizational Realignment").
+In the first half of 2020, this number was revised to approximately 100 positions as the operational plan drew closer to completion.
+The workforce reduction was designed to streamline operations and structure the Company in a way that is more agile and aligned around our plan to execute market-specific strategies tailored to different segments.
+The workforce reduction was substantially completed in the first quarter of 2020 with \$8.5 million of costs incurred consisting primarily of one-time termination benefits for employee severance and related costs, which are recorded within "Compensation and benefits" on the Consolidated Statements of Operations in the Global Funds Transfer reporting segment.